 12 Criminal Appeal 1382 of 2004 (1 December 2004, Supreme Court of India) "Even assuming that the victim was previously accustomed to sexual intercourse, that is not a determinative question.
-On the contrary, the question which was required to be adjudicated was - did the accused commit rape on the victim on the occasion complained of.
-Even if it
+One the contrary, the question which was required to be adjudicated was - did the accused commit rape on the victim on the occasion complained of.
+Even if it is hypothetically accepted that the victim had lost her virginity earlier, it did not and cannot in law give license to any person to rape her."

-Stereotype Reality Young people follow "western" culture and engage in "casual" sexual relations which increases the likelihood of sexual violence and other harms.
+Young people follow "western" culture and engage in "casual" sexual relations which increases the likelihood of sexual violence and other harms

 A survivor or victim's reporting of sexual violence cannot be disregarded, nor does the legal significance of the offending conduct change based on the survivor / victim's reasons for choosing to engage in sexual relations.
 What matters is that they chose, and that sexual relations were consensual.
 Focussing on the survivor or victim's lifestyle or previous motivations for having sex perpetuates the harmful idea that the survivor / victim is somehow to blame for the violence and reinforces the stigma associated with sexual violence.